Qitmir

-In Islamic tradition, Qitmir (قطمير) was the dog that guarded the People of the Cave and stood by them all through their long sleep.
-His name, Qitmir, in Arabic, is the name of a small membrane on a separating date from its seed.
-He is sometimes called Ar-Raqim (الرقيم), although narrations identify that Ar-Raqim was the name of the cave, or the name of a "brass plate, or stone table".
+In Islamic tradition, Qitmir (قطمير) was the dog that guarded the Companions of the Cave and stood by them all through their long sleep.
+His name, Qitmir, is, in Arabic, also the small membrane separating a date from its pit.
+He is sometimes called Ar-Raqim (الرقيم), although narrations identify Ar-Raqim as the name of the cave, or a "brass plate, or stone table".

 He is regarded as one of the most important animals of Islam.
 In Tafsir Ibn Kathir, Ibn Jurayj described Qitmir as lying outside the door on his stomach with his front legs stretched out.
-He was also said to be either the hunting dog of one of the Companions of the Cave, which is the more accepted view, or the dog of the king’s chef, who accepted the Ashābul-Kahf's religious views, and brought Qitmir with him.
+He was also said to be either the hunting dog of one of the Companions of the Cave, which is the more accepted view, or the dog of the king’s chef, who accepted the Aṣḥāb al-Kahf's religious views, and brought Qitmir with him.

 In the Quran

 In Al-Kahf, the following is mentioned:

 And you would have thought they were awake, while they were actually asleep.
 And We turned them on their right and on their left sides, and their dog stretching forth his two forelegs at the entrance [of the Cave].
 Had you looked at them, you would certainly have run away from them, and would certainly have been filled with awe of them.